-1 Section 6[7].
+Section 6[7].
 Persons Allowed to Perform Physical Examinations.
-A physical 2 examination required pursuant to state or federal law shall be conducted by a "medical 3 examiner" as defined by [in] 49 C.F.R.
+A physical examination required pursuant to state or federal law shall be conducted by a "medical examiner" as defined by [in] 49 C.F.R.
 390.5.
-[The following shall qualify: 4 (1) Physician licensed by the Kentucky Board of Medical Licensure; 5 (2) Osteopath licensed by the Kentucky Board of Medical Licensure; 6 (3) Physician assistant certified by the Kentucky Board of Medical Licensure if working 7 under the direct supervision of a licensed physician; 8 (4) Advanced registered nurse practitioner licensed by the Kentucky Board of Nursing; 9 and 10 (5) Chiropractor licensed by the Kentucky State Board of Chiropractic Examiners.
-11 Section 8.
+[The fellowing shall qualify:

+- (1) Physician licensed by the Kentucky Board of Medical Licensure; - (2) Osteopath licensed by the Kentucky Board of Medical Licensure; - (3) Physician assistant certified by the Kentucky Board of Medical Licensure if working under the direct supervision of a licensed physician; - (4) Advanced registered nurse practitioner licensed by the Kentucky Board of Nursing; and - (5) Chiropractor licensed by the Kentucky State Board of Chiropractic Examiners.

+Section 8.
 Intrastate Safety Rating System.

-12 (1) The Transportation Cabinet may issue a safety rating to a motor carrier subject to the 13 provisions of this administrative regulation if all of the commercial motor vehicles operated by 14 the motor carrier are operated exclusively in intrastate commerce.
-15 (2) The safety standards and rating criteria set forth in 49 C.F.R.
-385 shall be used by the 16 Transportation Cabinet in issuing a safety rating.]
-17 Section 7[9].
+- (1) The Transportation Cabinet may issue a safety rating to a motor carrier subject to the provisions of this administrative regulation if all of the commercial motor vehicles operated by the motor carrier are operated exclusively in intrastate commerce. - (2) The safety standards and rating criteria set forth in 49 C.F.R.
+385 shall be used by the Transportation Cabinet in issuing a safety rating.]

+Section 7[9].
 Random Alcohol Testing Rate.
-A commercial motor vehicle employer shall 18 randomly test a percentage of the average number of driver positions employed by the employer.
-19 The applicable percentage shall be determined by the Federal Motor Carrier Safety 20 Administration's Administrator annually established [as set forth] in 49 C.F.R.
+A commercial motor vehicle employer shall randomly test a percentage of the average number of driver positions employed by the employer.
+The applicable percentage shall be determined by the Federal Motor Carrier Safety Administration's Administrator annually established [as set forth] in 49 C.F.R.
 382.305.

-21 Section 8[10].
+Section 8[10].
 Incorporation by Reference.
-22 (1) The following material is incorporated by reference: 23 (a) Application for a n intrastate USDOT number by the Federal Motor Carrier Safety

-- 1 Administration, available at www.fmcsa.dot.gov; and ["North American Uniform Out-of-Service - 2 Criteria" revised April 1, 2005 by the Commercial Vehicle Safety Alliance;] - 3 (b) "North American Uniform Out-Of-Service Criteria" updated annually, effective April - 4 1 of each year, by the Commercial Vehicle Safety Alliance.
-[TC 95-1, "Kentucky Trucking - 5 Application," revised October, 2004; and - 6 (c) TC 92-150, "Application for Intrastate Carrier Identification Number," revised March, - 7 1996.] - 8 (2) This material may be inspected, copied, or obtained, subject to applicable copyright - 9 law [at any of the weigh stations operated by the Transportation Cabinet, and] at the Division of - Motor Carriers, 2nd Floor, Transportation Cabinet Office Building, 200 Mero Street, Frankfort, - Kentucky 40622, Monday through Friday, 8 a.m. to 4:30 p.m.
+- (1) The following material is incorporated by reference: - (a) "Application for USDOT Number," or "Form MCS-150," by the Federal Motor Carrier Safety Administration, revised November 14, 2019, available at www.fmcsa.dot.gov; and ["North American Uniform Out-of-Service Criteria" revised April 1, 2005 by the Commercial Vehicle Safety Alliance;] - (b) "North American Uniform Out-Of-Service Criteria" updated annually, effective April 1 of each year, by the Commercial Vehicle Safety Alliance.
+[TC 95-1, "Kentucky Trucking Application," revised October, 2004; and - (c) TC 92-150, "Application for Intrastate Carrier Identification Number," revised March, 1996.] - (2) This material may be inspected, copied, or obtained, subject to applicable copyright law, [at any of the weigh stations operated by the Transportation Cabinet, and] at the Division of Motor Carriers, 2nd Floor, Transportation Cabinet Office Building, 200 Mero Street, Frankfort, Kentucky 40622, Monday through Friday, 8 a.m. to 4:30 p.m.